ramesh130/CarND-Vehicle-Detection/project_writeup.md

 * Spatial Binning (Cell 6)
 I do a spatial binning after resizing the image to 32x32.

-* color_space = 'LUV' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb
-* orient = 8  # HOG orientations
-* pix_per_cell = 12 # HOG pixels per cell
-* cell_per_block = 2 # HOG cells per block
-* hog_channel = "ALL"

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM (cell 14) using the spatial, histogram and HOG features.
+I trained a linear SVM (cell 14) using the spatial binning, color histogram and HOG features.
 The extracted features were normalized before feeding them to the Linear SVM.
 Before training, I split the data into the train and test set.
 The test set is used to compute the accuracy of the Linear SVM.
 The trained model is saved as a pickle file to be used for prediction in later steps.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and based on the false positives and negatives, decoded to use the scales of 1 and 2 for optimum detection.
+Sliding window is implemented in Cell 16.
+After comparing the size of vehicles with respect to the camera and prediction accuracy, I decided to use the scales of 1 and 2 (window sizes 64 and 128) for optimum detection.

 ![alt text][image3]